Georgian paint colours

 Robert Adam was an influential architect and interior designer whose eponymous neoclassical style was incredibly influential in the Georgian period, favouring a subtle palette of pale blue, pink and lead white.

 While pastel shades and earthy tones are most often associated with Georgian interiors, bolder paint colours can also be used to great effect when decorating a home from this period.
-Georgian property owner Andy Watson, who documented his Georgian Cottage project in Listed Heritage magazine, chose a palette of bold teal Reading Room and warm grey Cat’s Cradle for his living room.
-He says:
+Georgian property owner Andy Watson, who documented his Georgian Cottage project in Listed Heritage magazine, said:

 We chose Earthborn paints primarily for their permeability.
 We live in a 200-year-old Georgian cottage, which has lime plaster and needs to breathe.
 But we also picked them because of the wide range of colours, the mix of muted and vibrant shades.